Tuesday, December 31, 2024

 Get like me, get like Party Girl

 For 21 minutes, Alicia experienced death with a pulse.
-In its embrace, she learned the number of times "Party Girl" could be rhymed with "Party Girl" in the span of two minutes and thirty-seven seconds.
+In its cold embrace, she learned the number of times "Party Girl" could be rhymed with "Party Girl" in the span of two minutes and thirty-seven seconds.
 Far too many.
 An unacceptable amount.

 "Okay, Gis- Party Girl, you really need to pay close attention driving through here or I promise you will get lost going out," Alicia warned.
 "I'm not kidding.
 The first time I tried to get out after dark, I got lost for half an hour and wound up back at the house.

-"I'm fine.
+"It's fine.
 I just naturally have a really good sense of direction!"
 Party Girl bragged.
-Alicia mentally rolled her eyes.
-She would not be held responsible when the authorities sent out a search party 48 hours from now.

 "We're here," Alicia announced with an elegant sweep of her hand.

-"The basement is," answered Alicia.
+"The basement is," said Alicia.

 Her new tag partner hesitated, daunted by the enormity of her next question.
 "Can I use your bathroom?"